dipenkalal/Project7_eks_ci_cd/README.md

 **Output:**
 Open the **ELB EXTERNAL-IP** in a browser →
-`Hello from EKS via Jenkins CI/CD! 🚀`
+`Hello from EKS via Jenkins CI/CD!
+Dipen!`

 ---